rachtorres/torrespolisite/content/home/experience.md

   location = "University of Iowa" date_start = "2019-01-15"
   date_end = "2019-05-02"
-  description = """Developed and taught an original course on the immigration within the United States.
+  description = """Developed and taught an original course on the immigration within the United States."""

-  Responsibilities included:

-  * Developed Original Syllabus
-  * Created Course Materials
-  * Grading"""

     [[experience]]
   title = "Intro to American Politics (POLI:1100)"